 A timing chain is a variation on the timing belt concept, but instead of rubber, the chain uses inflexible metal.
 The advantages of a timing chain versus a timing belt include nearly zero maintenance, which is good for motors stuffed into tight engine bays where access to timing belts or chains is difficult.
 Some timing chains are good for the life of the car, but others will require eventual replacement, or at least the servicing of the timing chain tensioner, which serves to keep the system taut.

 Timing chains are a great substitute for belts, but they aren’t used universally.
 This can be due to packaging decisions under the hood, noise considerations or cost-saving measures by an automaker.
 Knowing which one you have in your car is as simple as asking your mechanic during the next service appointment, or just cracking open your vehicle’s manual.

+Check out all the belts and hoses available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on timing belts and chains, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons